Janice Gould

-Janice Gould (1949—2019) was a Koyangk'auwi (Konkow, Concow) Maidu writer and scholar.
+Janice Gould (1949–2019) was a Koyangk'auwi (Konkow, Concow) Maidu writer and scholar.
 She was the author of Beneath My Heart, Earthquake Weather and co-editor with Dean Rader of Speak to Me Words: Essays on Contemporary American Indian Poetry.
 Her book Doubters and Dreamers (2011) was a finalist for the Colorado Book Award and the Binghamton University Milt Kessler Poetry Book Award.

 Gould's poetic efforts were recognized by the Astraea Lesbian Foundation for Justice in 1992.

 Biography

-Gould was born on April 1, 1949 in San Diego, California and grew up in Berkeley.
-She graduated magna cum laude from the University of California, Berkeley, earning degrees in Linguistics (B.A) and English (M.A.).
+Gould was born on April 1, 1949, in San Diego, California, and grew up in Berkeley.
+She graduated magna cum laude from the University of California, Berkeley, earning degrees in linguistics (B.A) and English (M.A.).
 She also earned a master's degree in Library Science (M.A) from the University of Arizona.
 She completed a certificate in Museum Studies.
 Her Ph.D.
 (English) was completed at the University of New Mexico.
 She was the Hallie Ford Chair in Creative Writing at Willamette University.
-In 2012 Gould completed a residency for Indigenous Writers at the School for Advanced Researchin Santa Fe, New Mexico.
+In 2012 Gould completed a residency for Indigenous Writers at the School for Advanced Research in Santa Fe, New Mexico.
 She was also a musician who played guitar and accordion.
 Her lesbian identity has been a prominent theme of her work.